How Industry Knowledge Helps Effective Contracting

-Contract managers and those involved in the contracting process, by necessity, have a great deal of skills that are utilized in both the pre-award and post-award phases of the contracts.
-Some of these skills include risk assessment, contracting skills, financial or contract management software skills, monitoring, goal setting, and negotiation skills, just to name a few.
+Contract managers and those involved in the contract management workflow, by necessity, have a great deal of skills that are utilized in both the pre-award and post-award phases of the contracts.
+Some of these skills include risk assessment, contracting skills, financial or contract lifecycle management software skills, monitoring, goal setting, and negotiation skills, just to name a few.
 One key skill that experienced contract managers bring to the table is industry knowledge.
 The requirements of contracts look different from one industry to the next, and relevant experience will help considerably in all phases of a contract's life cycle.
 Below are four of the key benefits relevant industry experience can bring:

 Conform with Industry Norms and Customs

-Having a detailed understanding of industry norms in contracting can save a company a lot of grief down the road.
+Having a detailed understanding of industry norms in contract management can save a company a lot of grief down the road.
 The reality is that there are still many segments of the economy that have a certain way of doing things and whether, by necessity or choice, they are not flexible.
 Because of this, when it comes to proposing contract terms, it is important for companies to ensure they understand the industry’s norms and customs.
 Obviously, there is no hard and fast rule that companies have to abide by all industry standards and traditions.
 However, by acknowledging that these customs exist and understanding that they tend to dictate the way in which affairs are conducted, including how contracts are negotiated and drafted, contract mangers can better navigate the waters.

 Promote Legitimacy and Reputation